gnevercodes/springBoot-learning/basics.md

 3. `Spring boot is a module of the Spring framework' .
 4. Spring framework --> then SpringBoot.

-# Spring : lightweight , open source, also called a framework of frameworks.
+# Spring : lightweight , open source, also called a `framework of frameworks`.

 1. Spring Framework